HardisonCo/.github/international/suriname/sr-health/hms-uhc/index.md

 ## Integration Points

-This document outlines how HMS-UHC is integrated with sr_Health systems in Suriname.
+This document outlines how HMS-UHC is integrated with sr-health systems in Suriname.